Published on December 17th, 2014 | by Seth Campbell1

 “And Joseph also went up from Galilee … to the city of David, which is called Bethlehem … with Mary, his betrothed, who was with child.
 And while they were there, the time came for her to give birth.
 And she gave birth to her firstborn son and wrapped him in swaddling cloths and laid him in a manger, because there was no place for them in the inn.”
 (Luke 2:2-7 ESV)

 The word translated “inn” (katalyma) here in Luke 2 is found two other times in the Bible.
 The interesting thing is that it isn’t translated “inn” either of those places.
-Both instances are the same story told by once by Mark (14:14) and again by Luke (22:11).
+Both instances occur in the same story told by Mark (14:14) and again by Luke (22:11).
 It’s Jesus’ last Passover and he tells his disciples to go into the city and tell a man carrying water that the Master needs the…”katalyma.”
 Jesus doesn’t say “inn.”
 He says, “the room” (ISV).
 Initially, this means that Luke 2 is a poor translation because “inn” in English means hotel.
-Holiday INN.
-Red Roof INN.
-Comfort, Ramada, Days, Hampton…you get it.
-There was nothing close to anything resembling a hotel in a town the size of Bethlehem at that time.
+Holiday… Red Roof… Comfort… Ramada… Days… Hampton… There was nothing close to anything resembling a hotel in a town the size of Bethlehem at that time.

-Look at Luke again.
-In his Gospel account, Jesus tells a story of a man rescued by a Samaritan.
+Later in Luke’s Gospel account, Jesus tells a story of a man rescued by a Samaritan.
 The Samaritan binds the man’s wounds and takes him to a “pandocheion”…an INN (10:34).
 Here we have a specific word meaning “hotel” that’s different than the one used in Luke 2.
-Long story short, there was no jerk of an innkeeper who refused a woman in labor because she walked up to the desk just after he flipped on the “NO” for the vacancy sign.
+This means there was no jerk of an innkeeper who turned away a woman in labor because she walked up to the desk just after he flipped on the “NO” for the vacancy sign.
 There was no innkeeper.

 So what did happened?
 What does Luke mean by “there was no room in…’the room’”?